mo-faruque/RoBERTa_base_inquiry_classifier/readme.md

-# Here is a draft detailed report on the runners up solution for the 2023 NMSU Data Mining Contest intent
+# Here is a detailed report on the runners up solution for the 2023 NMSU Data Mining Contest

 ![NMSU Logo](NMSU_NoU-Crimson.png)